 There are several different mechanisms which inhibitors use to reduce scale.
 Many purport to use similar methodologies to water conditioners.
 Most scale inhibitors tend to be magnetic or electric systems with several electrolytic systems also available.

 These devices lack key benefits that water conditioners offer, such as the ‘soft water lifestyle benefits’.
 Inhibitors tend to be fit into properties in order to meet building regulations stipulating that a scale prevention device must be placed before the boiler of new build properties.
 As rule of thumb scale inhibitors have short lifespans.
-Usually inhibitors last around 5 years with the longest-lived lasting up to 10 years.
+Usually inhibitors last around 5 years with the longest-lived lasting up to 10 years so if you’re looking for a long-term solution, a scale inhibitor isn’t the device for you.

 Why and when should you get one?

 If you want an effective whole house solution to your limescale issues, then an inhibitor is not likely to be the best solution.
-But if you aren’t troubled by the many problems limescale causes and simply want to ensure that your boiler is kept running efficiently with minimal expenditure then scale inhibitors fit the bill.
+But if you aren’t troubled by the many problems limescale causes and simply want to ensure that your boiler is kept running efficiently with minimal expenditure then scale inhibitors fit the bill (at least in the short term).
 The key things to look out for are the lifespan of the units, you will need to remember to replace them periodically to ensure your boiler remains protected.